rarar89/apimimic-cli/README.md

 - Intercept HTTP requests and return mocked responses from your Apimimic project
 - Forward unmocked requests to your actual backend when using proxy mode
 - Seamlessly integrate with your development workflow

-## Features

-- 🔄 Mock API responses using Apimimic service
-- 🔀 Proxy mode for forwarding unmocked requests to local or remote backend
-- 🌐 Configurable listening address and remote API endpoint
+- Configure listening address and remote API endpoint address

 ## Installation

+### Option 1: Download Release Binary (Recommended)

+Download the latest release for your platform (Windows, macOS, or Linux) from our [GitHub Releases page](https://github.com/rarar89/apimimic-cli/releases).

+### Option 2: Build from Source

-To install the Apimimic CLI, you'll need to have Rust and Cargo installed on your system.
-Then you can build the project:
+To build from source, you'll need to have Rust and Cargo installed on your system:

 ```bash
 cargo build --release